perazzi/titanium-navigation-controller/README.md

 # titanium-navigation-controller
 A Navigation Controller module for Titanium

+This module should be used in Titanium Mobile, and it makes it easier to control the navigation between pages in the app.
+The module is confirmed to work on Android and IOS

 #Usage
 Put the module in your libs folder and require it in your code